thephotocrm/thephotocrm/replit.md

 # Lazy Photog - Wedding Photographer CRM

 ### Overview
 Lazy Photog is a comprehensive multi-tenant CRM system for wedding photographers, designed to streamline workflows from client inquiry to project completion.
-It offers client pipeline management, automated communication, estimate creation, payment processing, and scheduling.
+It offers client pipeline management, automated communication, Smart Files proposal/invoice builder, payment processing, and scheduling.
 The project aims to deliver a production-ready MVP that enhances efficiency for photographers.

 ### User Preferences
 Preferred communication style: Simple, everyday language.